The most humorous newspaper column in the known world.

 This year, the Spelling Bee Committee allowed the students to use spell checkers.
 This is the same

 thinking that allowed the use of calculators in math tests and Google search engines on history tests.

-shouldn’t have gone on for three hours with long difficult words cause the spell checkers were all giving
+t have gone on for three hours with long difficult words cause the spell checkers were all giving the correct

 Finally, the principal suggested using small simple words and within 30 minutes, the auditions were